yunguo224/NLCL/README.md

 pip install -r requirements.txt
 ```
 ## Pretrained model
-The pre-trained models of both Rain and Background Generator Network are provided in checkpoints/RealRain.
+The pre-trained models of both Rain and Background Generator Networks are provided in checkpoints/RealRain.
 ## Training
 To train NLCL on real rain dataset, you can begin the training by:
 ```train